syncfusion-content/fileformat-docs/File-Formats/DocIO/Charts/Chart-Title.md

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
-//Creates a new instance of WordDocument (Empty Word Document). using (WordDocument document = new WordDocument())
+//Creates a new instance of WordDocument. using (WordDocument document = new WordDocument())
 {
         //Adds section to the document.